Southern-Exposure-Seed-Exchange/Website-Ansible-Playbook/README.md

 # SESE Website Playbook

-This repository contains the Ansible Playbook we use to configure & deploy our Website Server.
+This repository contains the Ansible Playbook we use to configure our Website Server.

 ## Running the Playbook